Faricimab (Vabysmo 6mg) · UK 2026 cost

 How quickly will faricimab improve my vision?

-Most patients notice partial improvement in distortion and central vision within 1 to 4 weeks of the first injection, with progressive macular drying on OCT over 4 to 12 weeks.
-Mean BCVA gain at year 1 in TENAYA / LUCERNE is ~+6 ETDRS letters; stable or improved BCVA in 80 to 90 per cent at year 1.
+Most patients notice partial improvement in distortion and central vision within 1–4 weeks of the first injection, with progressive macular drying on OCT over 4–12 weeks.
+Mean BCVA gain at year 1 in TENAYA / LUCERNE is ~+6 ETDRS letters; stable or improved BCVA in 80–90% at year 1.
 Once subretinal fibrosis or macular atrophy is established, treatment can stabilise but rarely recovers vision — early diagnosis matters.

 What happens at a faricimab injection appointment?

-60- to 90-minute visit: vision, IOP, slit-lamp, OCT macula, OCT-A where indicated.
-If treatment is indicated, dilation, topical anaesthetic, povidone iodine prep, sterile drape, lid speculum.
-30-gauge needle through the pars plana 3.5 mm posterior to the limbus; 0.05 mL (6 mg) faricimab injected into the vitreous.
+A 60- to 90-minute visit: vision, IOP, slit-lamp, OCT macula, OCT-A where indicated.
+If treatment is indicated, dilation, topical anaesthetic, povidone-iodine prep, sterile drape, lid speculum.
+A 30-gauge needle through the pars plana 3.5mm posterior to the limbus; 0.05ml (6mg) faricimab injected into the vitreous.
 Immediate IOP and vision check.
-Topical antibiotic for 24 to 48 hours and 7-day endophthalmitis symptom warning.
+Topical antibiotic for 24–48 hours and a 7-day endophthalmitis symptom warning.

 Will I need faricimab for life?

 Wet AMD is a chronic disease; most patients require lifelong intravitreal therapy with OCT monitoring at each visit.
-Treatment burden falls with treat-and-extend — ~60 per cent of TENAYA / LUCERNE patients on Q12 or Q16 by year 2.
-A small proportion (5 to 10 per cent) achieve long-lasting remission and can pause with 3-monthly OCT surveillance.
+Treatment burden falls with treat-and-extend — ~60% of TENAYA / LUCERNE patients on Q12 or Q16 by year 2.
+A small proportion (5–10%) achieve long-lasting remission and can pause with 3-monthly OCT surveillance.
 Stopping without monitoring is associated with a high risk of vision loss.

-Faricimab vs aflibercept 8 mg vs the port delivery system — which is right for me?
+Faricimab vs aflibercept 8mg — which is right for me?

-Faricimab (Vabysmo) is a 6 mg dual VEGF-A / Ang-2 antibody dosed Q8 to Q16; aflibercept 8 mg (Eylea HD) is high-dose VEGF-A monotherapy dosed Q12 / Q16; the ranibizumab port delivery system (Susvimo) is a surgically implanted refillable reservoir with 6-monthly refills.
+Faricimab (Vabysmo) is a 6mg dual VEGF-A / Ang-2 antibody dosed Q8 to Q16; aflibercept 8mg (Eylea HD) is high-dose VEGF-A monotherapy dosed Q12 / Q16.
+BCVA outcomes are comparable and both allow many patients to extend the interval between injections safely.
 The decision is shared with the consultant.
 See our anti-VEGF wet AMD overview.

 Should I switch from aflibercept or ranibizumab to faricimab?

-Patients on aflibercept 2 mg or ranibizumab unable to extend safely (recurrent fluid at Q4 to Q6) are often switched to faricimab.
-Real-world evidence (Truckenbrod 2024, AAO 2024 / 2025) shows 40 to 60 per cent can extend safely on faricimab after switching.
-Protocol: 1 to 2 monthly loading injections of faricimab then treat-and-extend.
+Patients on aflibercept 2mg or ranibizumab unable to extend safely (recurrent fluid at Q4 to Q6) are often switched to faricimab.
+Real-world evidence (Truckenbrod 2024, AAO 2024/2025) shows 40–60% can extend safely on faricimab after switching.
+Protocol: 1–2 monthly loading injections of faricimab then treat-and-extend.
 The decision is made by the consultant medical retinologist on OCT and BCVA.

 When can I drive after a faricimab injection?